Howard Felsher: Family Feud and Richard Dawson

 Felsher was best known for his work on the original version of Family Feud.

 When the show was rising in popularity in the late 1970s, Felsher noticed that host Richard Dawson's ego was becoming a major issue.
 Richard Dawson was known to yell and argue with Felsher (sometimes on camera) when Dawson disagreed with calls and judgements made by Felsher.
 On one occasion, when their friendship was more amicable, Dawson and Felsher switched positions during a question for fun.
 At one point in 1981, Dawson ordered Felsher to get off the set, which he did.
 Dawson ultimately had a falling out with Felsher, and in 1982 Family Feud packager Mark Goodson agreed to keep Felsher distant from Dawson by promoting him to executive producer, thereby relieving him of his studio duties, and promoting Cathy Hughart Dawson (Dawson's then daughter-in-law) to producer.
 Felsher recalled this in the 2002 E!
 True Hollywood Story on Family Feud.

 On the final original Dawson-era episode of Family Feud in 1985, Dawson publicly apologized about any misgivings, disagreements, or brawls he may have had with producers, particularly Felsher.
 However, according to Felsher, Dawson regretted making the remarks the next day.
 Dawson ordered his daughter-in-law, the producer, to cut the speech from the show and it was not seen for 14 years until Game Show Network re-aired the episode on December 31, 1999, as part of their "Y2Play" marathon of game show finales.

+Felsher is also best known for the only question that was thrown out in the history of Family Feud because someone said one of the answers.
+During the question "Besides Family Feud, name a Goodson-Todman show, past or present", Felsher said What's My Line when Richard Dawson wanted to know if To Tell the Truth was the longest-running game show ever at the time, which was one of the 4 remaining answers that wasn't answered already(It was the 4th most popular answer, with To Tell the Truth being 5th).